riverinme/Structure_Form_Finding_HH/readme.md

 - Set frame force densities
 `aaa.set_force_density(10000)`
     - "10000" is to set all frames force densities of 10000 kN/m
-    - When it's postive, means the frame in tension.
+    - When it's positive, means the frame is in tension.
     - For special values, just use
     `aaa.set_force_density(default_rou, [frameID1, rou1], [frameID2, rou2], ..)`
 - Run
 `aaa.force_density("g", True, "China", "JTG", "JTGD62 fpk1470", 7, 0.06)`
     - 1st parameter, what's to return.
-        - "g" means to return a matplotlib graph.
+        - "g" means to return a Matplotlib graph.
-        - "w" returns all coords after form finding instead.
+        - "w" returns all coords after form-finding instead.
     - 2nd parameter, to bake to Sap2000
         - True means to return a sap model.
             > Sap2000 must be opened by hand first.